 Involve them in the process of choosing your professional references – they would have been part of that process anyway if you just asked them blindly without context.
 If they are uneasy about their ability to write you a satisfactory review, move on – at least you now know for certain to not to use them as your professional reference.

 Professional references should never be directly tampered with.
 There’s a reason why professional references exist – they want unbiased, unfiltered opinions about the applicant from people that have no obvious bias or connection to the applicant.
-Choosing professional references may seem like a lottery that you have no control over, but what you can do to provide yourself with more certainty that they will be well-informed to write you a good review would be to provide them with updated information about you.
+Choosing professional references may seem like a lottery that you have no control over, but what you can do to provide yourself with more certainty that they will be well-informed to write you a good review, is to provide them with updated information about you.

 The more information they have, the more detailed they can be when referencing you.
-This information can come in the form of an updated resume detailing your most recent work whereabouts and/or the description of the company and the position that you are applying for.
-When they are also prepared can they become an applicant’s influential professional reference.
+This information can come in the form of an updated resume, detailing your most recent work whereabouts, and/or the description of the company and position that you are applying for.
+When they are prepared, they can become an applicant’s influential professional reference.

 An applicant should always keep the prospective professional reference updated consistently – have a sit-down with them, like a coffee meeting or casual meet-up, and discuss what you have been doing in the time period since you two last met or communicated.
 This informal meeting between the applicant and the prospective reference gives the reference more information about the applicant as a person in and out of the workforce, while providing the applicant with a decent idea whether they will be a solid advocate for him or her.